520chatgpt01/Synclub-mcp-server/README.md

 ### 2. Get Your API Key

-Obtain your API key from your account information page on the SynClub website.
+Obtain your API key from your account information page on the SynClub server website.

 ### 3. Configure Your MCP Client